that' what i do

 Back in late October or early November, my dad had called to ask me, sort of casually, whether or not I’d inadvertently picked up a book of Louise’s when I visited for his birthday.
 “No,” I responded quickly, knowing I had not brought any books home, and knowing too that I would never borrow a book without asking.
 The book was Where the Crawdad’s Sing he told me and with that I was even more emphatic.
 “Oh, no, I hated that book and already have a copy; I wouldn’t have picked that one up.”
 Until January, the topic never came up again.
 But Thanksgiving had been a little bit weird, and Christmas had been very weird, so clearly the topic had been plaguing them.

 My dad and Louise had been arguing over this for months without my knowing, and the arguing continued.
 I felt glad to know my dad had never doubted me—he knows me well and knows that I’m a terrible liar (and therefore don’t lie), and I had never been a thief.
 The irony of the accusation is that for my whole life one of the criticisms I heard most often from people was that I am “too honest”—a concept that is hard for me to understand.
 There is honest and not honest, and I have always been honest.
-In relationships, both casual and not, both personal and professional, it turns out people prefer a little “less honest” or less eager for me to say out loud the honest thoughts I have in my head.
+In relationships, both casual and not, both personal and professional, it turns out people prefer a little “less honest” or are less eager for me to say out loud the honest thoughts I have in my head.
 In my good humored moments, I’m able to laugh at this irony.
 I’ve spent much of my life hearing that I’m too honest, and now I was being accused of lying.
 As much as I appreciated that my dad had been going to bat for me, trying to defend my honor, it was increasingly clear that doing so was tearing them up and apart, and I didn’t want that either.

 In the early part of 2024, I felt sad for him and for Louise.
 Dementia has long been among my top three greatest fears and I imagined it must be terrifying for her.
 In mid February, one day when I was in my cabin looking at my books, I spotted my copy of Where the Crawdad’s Sing.
 I really had hated the book, but I pulled it off the shelf to leaf through it.
 Inside the front cover there was a handwritten note from Louise, on Sugarbush stationery, thanking me for loaning it to her.
 I remembered the August a few years back (before Covid) when they had come up to spend time with Quinn as Sam and I started back at school.
 I arranged a condo for them up at the resort so they could spend time at the pool with Quinn and easily walk to restaurants for meals if they wanted to.
 She must’ve needed a book to read while she was here for the week.
 When I found the note, proof that her memory of my connection to this book in her life was confused, that I had loaned my copy to her, rather than stealing her copy from her, I almost drove to New Hampshire straight away, but I realized that it wasn’t going to matter.
 I did convince my dad to let me come down to try to talk with her though.